Budgeting and forecasting in Vena: webinar recap

 1. Consolidating all information to uncover insights

 Vena offers a series of Excel-based templates for specific processes, including budgeting and forecasting, which users can tailor to their needs.
 The templates automate data transfer, input and validation checks, which helps finance teams save time and ensures control, standardization and consistency in calculations, formulas and methods.
 “Vena budgeting templates integrate with source systems to bring company-wide budget figures into one secure platform, in the cloud.
 As a result, data is no longer spread across spreadsheets and folders, but available in one central location.
 In this way, you get a single source of truth.
-That makes it easy to update the drivers in real time and then automatically apply the impact of those adjustments to the forecast, all in the familiar Excel environment,” Michael explains.
+That makes it easy to update the drivers in real time and then automatically apply the impact of those adjustments to the forecast, all in the familiar Excel environment,” Michiel explains.

 2. Ensuring solid budgets and forecasts